mehulbafnaa/puffer-bandits/README.md

 # puffer-bandits

+Status: In active development (alpha).
+Interfaces and defaults may change.
+Expect rapid iteration and occasional breaking changes.
+If you hit issues, please open an issue or PR.

 Elegant, scalable bandit research toolkit built on PufferLib and uv.
 Environments run on CPU (vectorized); agents compute on your chosen `--device` (`cpu|mps|cuda`).

 ## Highlights